-The Competitive Sports Office considers all sport club coaches and instructors to be volunteers and will not approve of any personal payments using RSS Program Allocation Funds, RSS Contingency Funding, and/or USG funds.
-Sport clubs may purchase guest passes and RSS memberships for coaches that need to access the facility to fulfill their duties.
+The Competitive Sports Office considers all sport club coaches and instructors to be volunteers; however, sport clubs may utilize RSS Program Allocation Funds, RSS Contingency Funding, and/or USG funds to compensate coaches and instructors.
+Sport clubs may also purchase guest passes and RSS memberships for coaches that need to access the facility to fulfill their duties.